Q: What is Philly Naked Bike ride all about?

-Amtrak is offering a 10% discount for the 2017 Riders.
-Bikes can be brought on some trains, or checked as baggage to 30th St. Station, Philadelphia, which will be within biking distance of the beginning of the ride!
+Amtrak is offering a 10% discount for the 2018 Riders.
+Bikes can be brought on some trains, or checked as baggage to 30th St. Station, Philadelphia, which will be within biking distance of the start of the Ride.

 Group Sales Department

 CONVENTION FARE DISCOUNT